deltaXdeltaQ/deltaXdeltaQ.github.io/_pages/about.md

 I am a Sherman Fairchild postdoctoral fellow in the Walter Burke Institute for Theoretical Physics at Caltech, supervised by [John Preskill](http://theory.caltech.edu/~preskill/).

-I received my Ph.D. in Quantum Science and Engineering from the University of Chicago in 2024, advised by [Liang Jiang](https://pme.uchicago.edu/faculty/liang-jiang).
-My thesis is [Towards Practical Fault-Tolerant Quantum Computing](https://knowledge.uchicago.edu/record/12363?v=pdf).
-I obtained my B.S. in Physics from Nanjing University in 2019.
+I received my Ph.D. in Quantum Science and Engineering from the University of Chicago in 2024, advised by [Liang Jiang](https://pme.uchicago.edu/faculty/liang-jiang), and obtained my B.S. in Physics from Nanjing University in 2019.

-My research focuses on quantum error correction and fault-tolerant quantum computing.
-I am interested in designing new quantum error-correcting codes and fault-tolerant schemes that minimize space-time overhead.
-Additionally, I explore methods to develop noise-robust quantum processors by integrating techniques from quantum error correction, quantum control, reservoir engineering, etc. Please find my research topics and publications below.
+My research focuses on quantum error correction and fault-tolerant quantum information science, and their interplay with physics and computer science.
+I am driven by a central question: How can new quantum codes, logical operations, and architectures enable error-corrected quantum machines with hundreds or even thousands of logical qubits in the near term, and how might such reliable quantum machines, in turn, become unprecedented instruments for new scientific discovery?

-Low-overhead fault-tolerant quantum computing with quantum low-density-parity-check (qLDPC) codes
+High-rate quantum codes and logical operations
 ======

 **[1].
 Constant-Overhead Fault-Tolerant Quantum Computation with Reconfigurable Atom Arrays.**\